Spring Garden Revival

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Hull

 Fertilizer use in Hull is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in coastal and watershed communities.
-Phosphorus is prohibited except for new lawns or documented deficiency (soil P <30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft/application.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 (Turf & Ornamental Horticulture) licenses, complete specialized training, and register their business with Hull.
-Maintain detailed records of all applications, including weather, soil test results, and product rates.
-Commercial operators must carry general liability insurance (minimum $1M per occurrence), environmental impairment coverage, and workers’ compensation.
-For licensing details, visit MDAR.
+Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
+Commercial applicators must hold a MA Department of Agricultural Resources (MDAR) Category 36 license, complete specialized training, and register their business with Hull.
+Detailed records of applications, including product, rates, weather, and soil test results, are required for compliance and liability.
+Commercial operators should maintain at least $1 million in general liability insurance, environmental impairment coverage, and workers’ compensation.

 Hull Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas